 since ancient times, humans have celebrated the winter solstice. many monuments around the world have woven in knowledge of solar system into their architecture. in a widely anticipated annual phenomenon, the stonehenge were aligned precisely to the movement of sun to frame the sunset during the solstice, transforming the sunlight into a dramatic light play.

-this project extracts and experiments with this knowledge to create a moving spectacle once a year at the emerald necklace in boston. the light performance is made up of three light sculptures along the ribbon of green space. on the 21st of December, spectators descend upon the park on this particular day to witness the three acts of light.
+this project extracts and experiments with this knowledge to create a moving spectacle once a year at the emerald necklace in boston. the light performance is made up of three light sculptures along the ribbon of green space. the forms are in response to the sun movement, controlling how light move through the space. on the 21st of december, spectators descend upon the park on this particular day to witness the three acts of light.

 advisor: brandon clifford

 special thanks with script writing: carol-anne rodrigues, katharine kettner